 The emergent dynamic of change is pervasive and clear; while national collaboration remains strong, dramatic growth in the internationalization of European research marks a shift away from institutional collaboration and single authorship.
-These processes are slower in the underperforming and resource-poor systems of Central and Eastern Europe (CEE), with powerful cross-disciplinary differences.
+These processes are slower in the underperforming and resource-poor systems of Central and Eastern Europe (CEE), with powerful cross-disciplinary differences (see Kwiek 2020 on how "internationalists" in research differ from "locals" in research across academic fields, as well as across age, gender, academic seniority, working time distribution and academic role orientation).

-IRC as the Major Driver of Publication Growth in Europe
+4.3.
+IRC as the major driver of publication growth in Europe

 The pervasive internationalization of European research is also reflected in the data on number of publications by collaboration type.
-National output can be divided into two categories: articles involving international collaboration and all others-that is, domestic articles, including both single-authored and national and institutional collaborations (see Adams, 2013, p.
-558).
+National output can be divided into two categories: articles involving international collaboration and all others - that is, domestic articles, including both single-authored and national and institutional collaborations (see Adams 2013, 558).
 From this perspective, one dramatic finding is that the increase in annual output in 2009-2018 in such major European systems as the United Kingdom, France, the Netherlands, Finland, Belgium, Sweden, and Germany is entirely accounted for by international collaborations.

-While domestic output in Europe remained almost flat during the study period, the number of internationally co-authored articles increased steadily (as was also the case in the US).
+While domestic output in Europe remained almost flat during the study period, the number of internationally co-authored articles increased steadily (as was also the case in the USA).
 For instance, in a decade of rapidly expanding research output, the annual number of all domestic publications in the UK remained in the 54,000-59,000 bracket, with 54,104 publications in 2009 and almost exactly the same number in 2018 (54,121).
 In France, the equivalent range was 32,000-37,000 publications annually, with 34,432 in 2009 and 32,645 in 2018 (a 5.19% decrease).
 In Germany, there was a slight increase of 10.1% in the number of domestic publications.
 For EU-15 as a whole, the increase was 14.5%, and the US figure was similar (15.7%).
 However, the increases were much more substantial in EU-13 countries at 43.1%.

 In the last decade, total annual research output has increased significantly (by 46.0% in EU-15 and by 30.9% in EU-13).
 However, the growth in publications in major European systems is almost entirely attributable to internationally co-authored papers.
 A comparison of trends within the four complementary collaboration modes clearly reveals that the growth of European science is driven solely by internationally co-authored papers.
-Figure 5 confirms this in the case of France, Germany, and the UK, the three largest European systems.
+Figure 4 confirms this in the case of France, Germany, and the UK, the three largest European systems.
 The blue areas show the growth in numbers of international collaborative papers while the red line indicates the declining share of domestic publications.
 While the current power of research in western Europe resides in the growth of internationalization, the current weakness of research in CEE countries reflects their inability to keep pace with changes in the more affluent West, where the volume of internationally co-authored papers continues to increase.

-Figure 5.
+Figure 4.
 Total, domestic, and international collaborative publications for France, Germany, and the United Kingdom (2009-2018).
 All increase in total output is international collaboration; national collaboration remains flat in number, declining in percentage terms.